-The body is made of structures organised from simple to complex at six levels with 11 organ-systems.
+The body is made of structures organized from simple to complex at six levels with 11 organsystems.

-In this unit, you have learnt:
+5.0 Summary: In this unit, you have learnt:

-- Anatomy is the study of the structure of the human body - Systemic anatomy is the study of the body by organ systems.
-Regional anatomy is the study of the body by areas. - Surface anatomy uses superficial structures to locate deeper structures, and anatomical imaging is a non-invasive method for examining deep structures. - The human body can be organised into six levels: chemical (atoms andmolecules), cell, tissue (groups of similar cells and the materials surrounding them), organ (two or more tissues that perform one or more common functions), and organ system (groups of organs with common functions), and organism. - The 11 organ systems are the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems. - The characteristics of life include organisation, metabolism, responsiveness, growth, development, and reproduction.
+iii.
+Surface anatomy uses superficial structures to locate deeper structures, and anatomical imaging is a non-invasive method for examining deep structures.

+iv.
+The human body can be organized into six levels: chemical (atoms and molecules), cell, tissue (groups of similar cells and the materials surrounding them), organ (two or more tissues that perform one or more common functions), organ system (groups of organs with common functions), and organism.

+v.
+The 11 organ systems are the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.

+vi.
+The characteristics of life include organization, metabolism, responsiveness, growth, development, and reproduction.